 Interview by: Ruby Reding | Photos: Leifur Wilberg.

 A collaboration between Sigurður Atli Sigurðsson and Olga Lilja Ólafsdóttir, Y Gallery opened in June this year in a disused gas station in the depths of a Hamraborg car park.
 The site of the gallery itself has the potential to create fertile ground for thought about modernism and Icelandic car culture, expanding the possibilities of viewing sculpture and installation from public space.
-We spoke to Sigurður Atli below on the inception of the project, it’s dream-big plans and artist-first ethos.
+We spoke to Sigurður Atli below on the inception of the project and the types of art to invest into, it’s dream-big plans and artist-first ethos.

 How do you think your perspective comes into the opening of Y Gallery and can you talk about the initial ideas for the project?